Dressage is an equestrian sport where horse and rider perform a series of predetermined movements in a rectangular arena.

 Scoring

 Competitors are scored for each movement and set of collective marks drawn awarded across the test as a whole.
-The total mark are converted to a percentage and the winner is the combination with the highest score.
+The total marks are converted to a percentage and the winner is the combination with the highest score.

 No need to plait.
 More relaxed competition dress.

-We wan't to make you and your horse perform at your best with all the help and support we can offer.
+We want to make you and your horse perform at your best with all the help and support we can offer.

 Classes